junxit/us-congress-bills-114/metadata.md

 - 2015-07-16 — The Speaker designated the Honorable Randy Hultgren to act as Chairman of the Committee.
 - 2015-07-16 — The previous question was ordered pursuant to the rule. (consideration: CR H5281)
 - 2015-07-16 — The rule provide for consideration of the bills H.R.
 2898 and H.R.
 3038.
 The rule provides for 1 hour of general debate on both bills.
 The resolution makes in order further amendments printed in the report on H.R.
 2898.
 For H.R.
 3038, the resolution provides for consideration under a closed rule.
 The resolution provides for one motion to recommit with or without instructions on both bills.
+- 2015-07-21 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.